Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     2022-07-13   Y   Y     Y   Y  Y    Y  Y
     2022-07-14   Y   -     Y   -  Y    Y  Y

-Observe that the schedule has been adjusted to avoid any worker working more than 5 consecutive days.
+Notice that Amy's shifts have been adjusted so as to avoid any worker working more than 5 consecutive days.